 Appendix C of the RTP lists existing transportation facilities.
-The RTP notes that that over 99% of arterial roadways have a v/c (volume/capacity ratio) of less than 0.70 (70% capacity), meaning that there is underutilized capacity on the roadways that could be reallocated to improve efficient movement of people and safety for all users.
+The RTP notes that over 99% of arterial roadways have a v/c (volume/ capacity ratio) of less than 0.70 (70% capacity), meaning that there is underutilized capacity on the roadways that could be reallocated to improve efficient movement of people and safety for all users.

-YAKIMA URBAN AREA COMPREHENSIVE AND TRANSPORTATION PLAN 2025, 2012 ADDENDUM
+YAKIMA URBAN AREA COMPREHENSIVE AND TRANSPORTATION SYSTEMS PLAN 2040